mpsonntag/snippets/notes/projects/doi/doi_deployment_test/README.md

 ```

 -[ ] check that the DOI request was valid
+-[ ] Check that no git submodules warning is displayed at the top of the page
 -[ ] check that the DOIMetadata issue does not contain warning messages and that no warning email has been sent.
 -[ ] check that the repository on the DOI server is present in the doiprep folder